Survey and Taxonomy of Adversarial Reconnaissance Techniques

-On December 23, 2015, a power grid in Ukraine was compromised by a cyber attack causing a service outage to the customers.
+On December 23, 2015, a power grid in Ukraine was compromised by a cyberattack causing a service outage to the customers.
 The duration of the outage was only 6 hours.
-However, it took months to recover from the attack as most of the device firmware was overwritten with a malicious one.
+However, it took months to recover from the attack as most of the device firmware was overwritten with {malware}.
 The reconnaissance phase started much earlier, and the group of attackers initially utilized spear-phishing (water-hole attack) and email spoofing attacks to send emails to company workers with a malicious document attached.
-When a user opened the document, a pop-up menu appeared asking if the user would like to enable a macro; and if the user agreed, then the macro installed a backdoor.
-As a result, the attackers potentially gained user credentials to log in to the system remotely.
+When a user opened the document, a pop-up menu appeared asking if the user would like to enable a macro; if the user agreed the macro installed a backdoor.
+The attackers potentially gained user credentials to log in to the system remotely.
 As there was no two-factor authentication, it was easy for the attackers to gain access as regular workers.
 Thereafter, they studied the whole network using \emph{internal reconnaissance} process for six consecutive months before launching the attack on December, 2015~\cite{case2016analysis}.
-The reconnaissance included mostly network and system scanning~\cite{BlackEne6:online, Blackenergy:online}, and adversaries discovered field devices, for example, serial-to-Ethernet devices that helped to interpret commands from the deployed SCADA network to the substation control systems.
+The reconnaissance included mostly network and system scanning~\cite{BlackEne6:online, Blackenergy:online}, and discovered field devices including serial-to-Ethernet devices that helped to interpret commands from the deployed SCADA network to the substation control~systems.